tweag/nickel/doc/manual/merging.md

 When one or both of the common fields are not records, the merge will fail unless one of the following condition hold:

-- They are both of a primitive data type `Number`, `Bool`, `Enum`, `String` and they are equal
+- They are both of the same primitive data type (`Number`, `Bool`, `Enum`, or `String`) and they are equal
-- They are both arrays and they are equal (checked by generating an application of the lazy contract `contract.Equal`)
+- They are both arrays, and they are equal (checked by generating an application of the lazy contract `contract.Equal`)
-- They are both null
+- They are both equal to `null`

 ### Specification